 This clause makes it an offence for a licensee or permit-holder not to update the commissioner within seven days about changes to suitability information about the premises either before or after the commissioner decides the application.
-This will ensure that the commissioner remains updated on the current status of the premises.
+This will

-PART 5 OCCUPANCY LOADING FOR LICENSED AND PERMITTED PREMISES
+PART 5 OCCUPANCY LOADING FOR LICENSED PREMISES AND PERMITTED PREMISES

-Clause 74 - What is occupancy loading?
+Clause 83 - What is occupancy loading?

-This clause defines an "occupancy loading" for the purposes of the Act as the maximum number of people allowed in any public area to which the determination applies.
-An occupancy loading is necessary to ensure the safety of people within a licensed premises or within a part or wholly enclosed area of permitted premises.
+This clause defines the meaning of an "occupancy loading" for the purposes of the Act as the maximum number of people allowed in any public area to which the determination applies.
+An occupancy loading is necessary to ensure the safety of people within a licensed premise or within a part or wholly enclosed area of a permitted premise.

-Clause 75 - What is a public area?
+Clause 84 - What is a public area?

-This clause defines a "public area" as an area designated as a public area in the final floor plans of a premises.
+This clause defines the meaning of a "public area" as an area at the premises which is open to the public.

-Clause 76 - Occupancy loading decision
+Clause 85 - Occupancy loading decision